-Heritage Education Tours have been a San Antonio Conservation Society tradition since 1960.
-Each year, approximately 2,600 fourth grade students from twenty-five schools participate in these tours.
+Heritage Education Tours have been a Conservation Society tradition since 1960.
+In 2019, approximately 2,200 fourth grade students from twenty-five schools participated in these tours.
 Schools are invited to participate in the tours on a five-year rotating basis.

 Students visit two historical sites within San Antonio on the day of their tour, sites they visit include: the Steves Homestead House Museum, the Yturri-Edmunds Historic Site, the Spanish Governor’s Palace, Casa Navarro State Historical Site, and all five Word Heritage Spanish Missions.

 Teachers attend a mandatory teacher workshop prior to the tours.
-Many San Antonio Conservation Society members act as volunteers and tour guides to help ensure the Heritage Education Tours continue to be a success.
+Many Conservation Society members act as volunteers and tour guides to help ensure the Heritage Education Tours continue to be a success.